Training orangutans in the wild

 “As they have been raised by men for a long time, the orangutans here are completely unfamiliar with living in the wild,” said Damson Siahaan, an orangutan trainer.
 He said he had gotten very close to the animals he had handled so far, occasionally even treating them like his own children.

 “We should treat them with tender loving care,” said Damson, who has trained orangutans for over nine years.
 He previously worked with the orangutan rehabilitation center in Bukit Tigapuluh National Park in Jambi.
 His dedication as a trainer led to his assignment to the Jantho reserve.

-I will follow: An orangutan follows the instruction of a trainer in the wilderness so that the animal can get used to the forest environment.
 According to Damson, the orangutans under his care are usually so tame that they will have problems when they are released into the forest.
 The problem most frequently found is that, after getting used to living with humans, the orangutans are incapable of feeding themselves and building nests.

 “They will likely be unable to survive in nature if they’re just released without proper training to get back to the wilderness,” Damson cautioned.
 It takes one to three months to train an orangutan so that it is adapted back to nature.
 In the process of reintroduction, the animals are monitored and fed before they are able to seek fruit on their own.

 “When tame orangutans are already able to live independently, they mostly won’t return to the quarantine center and will gradually join the wild ones in their natural habitat,” noted Damson.